loudoweb/fabula/README.md

 The **exit** attribute, tells Fabula that your sequence is finished.
 But by default, your sequence ends when the player reached the last event of the sequence, Fabula always move forward by default.

 To create branching narrative, you can use conditions to an event using the **if** attribute.
 Or your can use the **target** attribute to jump into a specific event.
+When using these attributes, you need to set an **id** of an event or a choice.

-If you don't set any **choice** for your event.
-Fabula will create an optional default "continue" or "quit" choice for your depending if it's right in the middle of the sequence or if it's an exit event.
+If you don't set any **choice** for your event, Fabula will create an optional default "continue" or "quit" choice for your depending if it's right in the middle of the sequence or if it's an exit event.
 The default continue or exit choices are optionnal, because some games just invite players to click on the dialog box instead of the choice, so it's up to you!

 This is the transcript of the dialog: